tajawal/code-challenge/BE.md

 - Price

-### Consideration:
+## Conditions

-- You should consume the api endpoint mention and not use it as internal json file
+- Fetch the data directly from the URL and not create a JSON file
-- You should build this application to work in PHP 7.1 or later, you are free to use any php framework or to build it completely from scratch
+- Use PHP >= 7.1  for the development
+- Write Unit tests in PHPUnit or Codeception, whatever you prefer.
-- Don't use any database systems or full text search engines like elastic search or solar
+- Do not use any database or full text search engines
-- If you put any assumptions for any function which are not clear in the task please mention it on the README file
+- If you make any assumptions, put them clearly in the readme file

-### Delivery:
-- Create public Github repo which contain the final code
-- Update your repo README file to have all needed instructions to run the application and unit test, and include some examples
-- Unit test should be included
+## What we are looking for

+- **Simple, clear, readable code** How well structured it is?
+Clear separation of concerns?
+Can anyone just look at it and get the idea to what is being done?
+Does it follow any standards?
+- **Correctness** Does the application do what it promises?
+Can we find bugs or trivial flaws?
+- **Memory efficiency** How will it behave in case of large datasets?
+- **Testing** How well tested your application is?
+Can you give some metrics?

+## Questions & Delivery

+If you have any questions to this challenge, please do reach out to us.

+The challenge should be delivered as a link to a public git repository (github.com or bitbucket.com are preferred).

+## Checklist

+Before submitting, make sure that your program

+- [ ] Code accompanies the Unit Tests
+- [ ] Usage is clearly mentioned in the readme
+- [ ] Uses the endpoint directly

+## Note

+Implementations focusing on **quality over feature completeness** will be highly appreciated,  don’t feel compelled to implement everything and even if you are not able to complete the challenge, please do submit it anyways.